ml4oncology/PANACHE/README.md

 To run the training or inference code, the pretrained HIPT models should be downloaded from https://github.com/mahmoodlab/HIPT/tree/master/HIPT_4K/Checkpoints and stored within the `./src/model/HIPT/pretrain_checkpoints` directory as `vit4k_xs_dino.pth` and `vit256_small_dino.pth`.

-**Note: A single GPU is required to run training and inference code.**
+**Note: A minimum of 1 GPU is required to run training and inference code.**

 ## Environment Setup